-A. If an officer is permanently disabled from performing police work for the Township as a result of a service-connected disability, then the officer shall receive a disability pension that is seventy-five percent (75%) of average monthly salary at the time of the determination that the disability is permanent, offset by any payment for such disability under Workmen's Compensation and further offset dollar-for-dollar by any income earned in excess 0f \$75,000.00 per year by the disabled officer from other employment subsequent to the commencement of the disability pension benefit.
-This pension shall continue to be paid until a determination is made that the member is no longer permanently disabled, or until the member's death, whichever occurs first. ...
+If a police officer is permanently disabled from performing police work for the Township as a result of a service-connected disability, then the police officer shall receive a disability pension that is seventy-five percent (75%) of average monthly salary at the time of the determination that the disability is permanent, offset by any payment for such disability under worker's compensation and further offset dollar for dollar by any income earned in excess of seventy-five thousand dollars (\$75,000.00) per year by the disabled officer from other employment subsequent to the commencement of the disability pension benefit.
+This pension shall continue to be paid until a determination is made that the member is no longer permanently disabled, or until the member's death, whichever occurs first.